Directional Privacy for Deep Learning: Experimental Setup

-\textbf{CIFAR}\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} dataset \citep{Krizhevsky09learningmultiple} contains 60,000 coloured images of 32x32 pixels for each one of the 3 channels.
-It has two versions: CIFAR10, in which each image belongs to one out of 10 classes, and CIFAR100, which contains 100 classes.
-The training set contains 50,000 instances and the test set has 10,000 instances.

-\textbf{LFW}\footnote{\url{http://vis-www.cs.umass.edu/lfw/}}, or Labeled Faces in the Wild dataset \citep{Huang07labeledfaces}, has 13,233 images of 5,749 people collected from the internet.
-It is a particularly interesting dataset because it is composed of people's faces, which is something that one may wish to hide to preserve their identity, and consequently has been the focus of previous high-profile work on privacy leakage \citep[for example]{fredrikson-etal:2015:CCS}.
-The images have 250x250 pixels, some in greyscale but most are coloured.
-The standard task, which we also adopt, is identity recognition; the standard training and test sets for this contain 9,525 and 3,708 instances respectively.
-Given its large number of classes, many with few instances, we follow \citet{wei-etal:2020:ESORICS} to downsize the dataset.

-In doing this, we kept only the classes that contain at least 14 objects.
-This reduced the number of classes to 106 and the number of samples to 3,737 \citep{wei-etal:2020:ESORICS}.
-Even after this, there is a strong imbalance amongst the classes, with some having dozens of members but others having hundreds.
-Therefore we under-sampled the majority classes by randomly picking objects so that all classes end up with 14 samples.
-This reduced the dataset even further, to 14*106 = 1,484 instances.
-Finally, we split the resulting dataset into training (80\%, or 1,113 samples) and test (20\%, or 371 samples) sets.
+We use the training and test sets from \textbf{Fashion-MNIST} \citep{Xiao2017FashionMNISTAN} and \textbf{CIFAR} \citep{Krizhevsky09learningmultiple} datasets.
+We also use the Labeled Faces in the Wild (\textbf{LFW}) dataset \citep{Huang07labeledfaces}, but given its large number of classes, we follow \citet{wei-etal:2020:ESORICS} to keep only classes with at least 14 objects.
+This reduced the number of classes to 106 and samples to 3,737.
+Classes are still imbalanced, therefore we under-sampled the majority classes by randomly picking objects so that all classes have 14 samples.
+This reduced the dataset further to 14*106 = 1,484 instances.
+Finally, we split it into training (80\%, or 1,113 samples) and test (20\%, or 371 samples) sets.